pfsense/docs/source/releases/2-1-1-new-features-and-changes.rst

    effectively over a VPN.
    `#355 <http://redmine.pfsense.org/issues/355>`__
--  Rework the usage of the shell i/o during stop\_packages(), fixes the “Syntax error: bad fd number” for the remaining people who still saw it on shutdown
+-  Rework the usage of the shell i/o during stop\_packages(), fixes the "Syntax error: bad fd number" for the remaining people who still saw it on shutdown
 -  Switch to rw mode before file operations on RFC2136 cache.
 Fixes `#3201 <http://redmine.pfsense.org/issues/3201>`__